The Top Pros and Cons of Microlending for Business Owners

 Unlike Grameen Bank, SBA lender’s microloans come in at an average amount of $14,434.

-While $14,000 may seem like a small amount to established businesses, it can be game-changing for new entrepreneurs.
+While $14,000 may seem small to established businesses, it can be game-changing for new entrepreneurs.
 Given the potential benefits microlending might provide for your business, it’s worth a closer look.
-To that end, in this post, we’ll review how microlending works as well as the pros and cons of this funding option.
+In this post, we’ll review how microlending works and the pros and cons of this funding option.

-In fact, many microloans are made through peer-to-peer (P2P) lending platforms.
+Many microloans are made through peer-to-peer (P2P) lending platforms.
 On these platforms, many individuals come together to invest small amounts of capital into many different loans.
-If you get a microloan from a P2P platform, it’s likely that the money from that loan comes from several individual investors.
+If you get a microloan from a P2P platform, the money from that loan likely comes from several individual investors.

 What Are the Pros and Cons of Microlending?